 Is there a clear and safe way to deposit my funds into a bank account?
 Is the only way I can deposit by paypal?
 Seriously?
-Will my money stay in an account in my name?
+Will my money stay in my name?
 Can I have access to it?
-Are they trading all the available currency pairs, and can I see or access the account as it is happening?
+Are they trading all the available currency pairs, and can I see or access it as it is happening?
 What are the fees?
 Are they charging fees win, lose or draw?
 Has the company said I can apply to see their trading results, and a history of their past trades?

 After going through these websites with a fine tooth comb, I wanted to see their customer reviews.
 I wanted to read the reviews to see what other customers had to say about their experience with the company as a whole, the forex brokers, the trades and traders, and how their funds were going and how accessible my money was once it was in a trading account?
 Do they have access to the latest trading technologies?
 For me, reading these reviews gave me an immediate sense of whether or not the company was legitimate.
 Tip: if you can’t see them, contact the company and ask for access to their customer reviews.
 And well, no reviews at all… say no more!